 The following chart shows an investment portfolio with a 4% annual return over 20 years when the investment either has an ongoing fee of 0.25%, 0.50% or 1%.

 The best advice we can give you about understanding fees and investing wisely is to ask questions.
-It doesn’t matter if you are a beginner or have been investing for many years; it’s never too early or too late to start asking questions.
-Remember, it’s your money at stake.
+For example:

 - What are the total fees to purchase, maintain, and sell this investment?